 Responding to the Government`s Motion to Dismiss

-You Can`t (Usually) Can`t File Your Own Reply if You Have a Lawyer
+You Can`t (Usually) File Your Own Reply if You Have a Lawyer

 With no controlling local rule, it`s up to the judge to decide which way to go, as happened in these cases.
 It`s always best to ask the court beforehand to avoid these kinds of problems.

 In conclusion, The government`s response can create all kinds of hurdles for a habeas petitioner.
-This means your reply could be one of the most important filings in your habeas case.
-Don`t simply re-argue your claims in your reply.
+This means your reply could be one of the most important filings in your habeas corpus case.
+Don’t simply re-argue your claims in your reply.
 Take the time to make your reply count.